livingdocsIO/documentation/guides/migrate-to-embedded-design.md

 ## Migrate design config

 The rules on how to migrate the design are described [here](../reference-docs/legacy-design/design_config_v1_to_v2.md).
-We have an unofficial helper script that can be used but still has some shortcomings.
-We hope that we can fix the shortcomings soon and release the taks with the livingdocs-cli.
-For now, you need to decide for yourself if you want to take the adventure to use an experimental script.
+We have an unofficial helper script that can be used.
+It can be considered an alpha version and has successfully been used to migrate several projects.
+We want to test it some more before we take it to the official command list.

 ### For the adventerous